ska-telescope/ska-oso-pht-ui/docs/src/userGuide/PMT/overview.rst

 Overview
 ---------
 This page provides Admin with an overview of progress across proposal status, reviews status and panel decison status.
-It also provides a view into the reviews in terms of ranks distribution, individual reviewer's ranks etc. :numref:`Figure %s <overview>` shows example charts on this page.
+It also provides a view into the reviews in terms of score distribution etc. :numref:`Figure %s <overview>` shows example charts on this page.

 .. _overview: